marc-jones/catharanthus-roseus-som/README.md

-# **Catharanthus roseus** self-organizing map clustering
+# *Catharanthus roseus* self-organizing map clustering

-The files in this repository recreate figure 2 from the paper "An NPF transporter exports a central monoterpene indole alkaloid intermediate from the vacuole"
+The files in this repository recreate figure 2 from the paper ["An NPF transporter exports a central monoterpene indole alkaloid intermediate from the vacuole"](https://doi.org/10.1038/nplants.2016.208).

 The transcriptome data is the same as that available from the [Medicinal Plant Genomics](http://medicinalplantgenomics.msu.edu/pub/data/MPGR/Catharanthus_roseus) website, formatted such that R can more easily read it in.